acatl/datafixture.js/README.md

 ## numberOfResults
 is the number of results we want to be generated

-if `numberOfResults` is == 0 it possible output an object. if > 0 it possible output an array of objects.
+if `numberOfResults` is == 0 it outputs an object. if > 0 it outputs an array of objects.

 # Examples